mdledoux/docker_recipe_demo/README.md

 # docker_recipe_demo
-## A simple demo of how to use a Docker recipe and some commands - following up on a conversation with Malcolm
+## A simple demo of how to use a Docker recipe and some commands - following up on a conversation with Malcolm for building Our Little Project

 ### Commands:
 OPTIONAL: \